Get Your Refund as Quickly as Possible:

 Long-Term Gains and Dividends Get Special Tax Treatment:

-For 2009 and 2010, Uncle Sam will allow you to receive qualified dividends and tax profits on the sale of long-term assets you’ve owned, and pay no tax until they push you into the twenty five percent tax bracket.
+Uncle Sam will allow you to receive qualified dividends and tax profits on the sale of long-term assets you’ve owned, and pay no tax until they push you into the twenty five percent tax bracket.
 To qualify for the zero percent rate you must have owned the asset over a year and be in the ten percent or fifteen percent tax brackets.
-The twenty five percent tax bracket starts at taxable income greater than $67,900 for married filing jointly and $33,950 for single filers.
+The twenty five percent tax bracket starts at taxable income greater than $69,000 for married filing jointly and $34,500 for single filers.

 ^ back to top